 Does your essay on leadership look like this if you sum it up in three sentences?
-If so, I wouldn’t count on it making an impact, whether you apply to college or want to score a scholarship.
-Lucky for you, I’ve written my fair share of these applications, and know exactly how to write a leadership essay about yourself.
+If so, chances are slim it will make an impact, whether you apply to college or want to score a scholarship.
+Lucky for you, I know exactly how to write a leadership essay about yourself and am ready to share all the nuances with you.
 Want to get in on my secret?
 Then read on, take notes, and put them to good use!

 What's an Essay on Leadership?

 First of all, it is NOT an essay about leaders.
 There is a subtle difference you must understand if you want to write it right.
 An essay on leadership for students should not describe your role models or the best strategic decisions in history.
 Instead, it should be about you and how your actions make you a leader.

 In short, a leadership essay describes your understanding of leadership and shows how you fit the bill.
 If you don't, you might want to reconsider your views on leadership and find another take.

 Does it mean you don't have to do any library research?
 Yes, it does.
 But if you think writing about yourself is a piece of cake, you've got another thing coming.
 To get things done, you’ll need to hand in an organized and well-formatted essay which should make an impact on people and transmit a desire to achieve goals.